quintenm/autocue/README.md

 # Digital Autocue
 A  digital autocue for a fast one-way communication

-For use with
+For use and support with
-Live interview (for internet) or Presentation
+Live interviews (for internet) or Presentations

 Version 1.1.1 alpha